facaderails/hello-world/README.md

 # hello-world

-A tiny hacker in the heart of Africa lives in his world of mobile code and heart to heart dreams of the future.
+a **tiny hacker** in the heart of Africa lives in his world of mobile code and heart to heart dreams of the future.

+## my world

+* i code
+* dream big
+* fight hard